 Certain circumstances can elevate a DUI from a misdemeanor charge to a felony.
 Three of the aggravating factors include:

-- DUI with Injury – DUI with injury can be charged as a class C felony.
-You could face 1-5 years in prison and a maximum fine of $10,000
+- DUI with Injury – DUI with an injury can be charged as a class C felony.
+You could face 1-5 years in prison and a maximum fine of $10,000.

-- Minor passengers – If a minor is in the vehicle while driving under the influence, it can be charged as a class C felony.
-You could face 5 years in prison and a maximum fine of $10,000
+- Minor passengers – If at the time that you were arrested for a DUI there was a minor passenger present in the vehicle, it can be charged as a class C felony.
+You could face 5 years in prison and a maximum fine of $10,000.

 Alternatives to Impaired Driving in North Dakota